Help is on the way!

 • Fatigue and sleeping too much

 Depression in the elderly is linked to an increased risk of heart problems.
 But they’re not sure whether depressed individuals behave in a way that increases the risk of heart disease.
 For example, someone who drinks alcohol to manage their depression may be putting undue strain on their heart.
 In certain people, learning that they have a serious illness or undergoing heart surgery can lead to depression.
 Depression and heart disease have a two-way relationship.
 Depression can make the prognosis of cardiac disease worse.
 People who are diagnosed with heart problems have an increased risk of developing the mental illness.

 Vascular depression is a type of depression in older adults that’s caused by circulation problems.
 Restricted blood flow can damage the blood vessels and limit the amount of blood that the body carries to the brain.
 This is often the cause of the psychological condition when individuals have no personal or family history of depression.
 Elderly adults with vascular depression are more likely than others to develop stroke, heart disease and other cardiac illnesses.

 Depression can also co-occur with other diseases, such as diabetes, Parkinson’s disease and cancer.
 The depression can make it harder for people to recover from the physical ailment.
 The illness can also make the depression worse.

 Because depression looks different in older adults than in younger people, treating it can be more complicated.
 It’s essential to help these individuals manage any physical conditions and co-occurring mental illnesses while addressing the psychological condition.

 At Blue Moon Senior Counseling, we understand that you or a loved one may be going through something extremely intense and devastating.
-Our Medicare-approved therapists deliver treatment in private homes, senior living facilities and Assisted Living Facilities.
+Our Medicare-approved therapists deliver treatment via telehealth.
 Our team is specially trained to provide therapy to elderly adults who are struggling with depression or other mental illnesses.